JasonHaley/Redis.WebJobs.Extensions/README.md

 ```

 #RedisTrigger
+This trigger has two modes:
-A trigger that subscribes to a Redis Channel, passing in messages as they are published.
+PubSub - the trigger will subscribe to a Redis Channel, passing in messages as they are published.
+Cache - the trigger will check the value of a redis cache key on a determined TimeSpan frequency and compare the value to the previous checked value and will call function if values are different.
+Uses a string compare on json serialized objects.

 Example of receiving string messages
 ```